DeltaGMU/PCA_PrimaryServer/server/docs/source/api_employees.rst

    An endpoint that retrieves all the employees from the database and formats it into a list.

-   :status 200: When the list of employees is successfully retrieves from the database.
+   :status 200: When the list of employees is successfully retrieved from the database.

    **Example request**: